yasmcse/mini-mb/README.md

 You can use the `AllProductsResponse` to parse this response and retrieve the plan value.

 ## How to submit your test…
-Please push your project to Github and invite android@moneyboxapp.com to view your project.
+Please push your project to Github and invite android@moneyboxapp.com to read your project.

+Once you have done that please let the people team know and we will review your project as soon as possible.

+We wish you all the best!